prithwi12paul/Particle_Filter_SLAM/README.md

 #### Necessary Python Libraries

 The third party modules used are as listed below.
-They are included as [`requirements.txt`](requirements.txt).
+They are included as [`code/requirements.txt`](requirements.txt).

 - ipython==7.31.1
 - matplotlib==3.5.2